jamalshahverdiev/kubeterratask/kubefiles/README.md

 `Note:` If you want use Tomcat app inside of the Kubernetes cluster, just execute `kubectl create -f tv8pod.yaml` and `kubectl create -f tv8appingress.yaml` commands.
 I have used DNS name `tv8appingress.loc`

+`Note:` If you want to deploy Jenkins to your cluster with the multiple POD replicas then you must configure GlusterFS or Ceph disk sharing between worker nodes.
+Otherwise DNS loadbalancer will balancer load between nodes and the Jenkins data will be different in the different worker nodes.
+That is why I have created POD (It is possible to define `NodeSelector`) and created A record to this POD with the DNS name `jenkappingress.loc`.
+Just execute `kubectl create -f jenkpod.yaml` and `kubectl create -f jenkappingress.yaml` commands and then open `jenkappingress.loc` DNS name in the web browser (Please look at the result in the end of this documentation).

 ##### Result must be like as the following:
 ```bash
 $ curl -XGET http://ngappingress.loc/